NoahApthorpe/ConvnetCellDetection/README.md

 #### Prepare configuration file

 The `main_config.cfg` file in each experiment directory contains customizeable parameters.
 This file defaults to the parameters used for training the (2+1)D network on the V1 dataset described in our [NIPS paper](#citing).
+Note that all relative filepaths in the config file are relative to the `src/` directory.

-When you are ready to run a forward pass on new (non-labeled) data, you will need to change the first parameter (`data_dir`) to point to the directory containing this data (see [Label new data](#label-new-data)).
+The first parameter (`data_dir`) points to the subdirectory of your experiment containing the data you wish to process on the next run of the pipeline.
+The `data_dir` parameter for training should be a `labeled` directory (e.g. `../data/example/labeled`).
+When you are ready to run a forward pass on new (non-labeled) data, you will need to change this to point to a new subdirectory of your experiment (see [Label new data](#label-new-data)).

 Details about further customization using other parameters in the `main_config.cfg` file are provided in the [Detailed Parameter Configuration](#detailed-parameter-configuration) section.